 Like Gravitricity’s gravity battery, pumped hydro turns electrical energy into gravitational potential energy by lifting up a large weight.

-To release energy, the system lets liquid flow downhill again, powering a turbine as it goes.
+To release energy, the system lets liquid flow downhill again, powering turbines as it moves.

-Rhe Energise’s hydro systems will store between 10 and 50 megawatts of power.
+Rhe Energise’s hydro systems will store between 10 and 50 megawatts of electricity, enough to power around 60 homes for a month.

 Let’s close the funding gap

-The world of energy storage is an exciting and inspiring place, populated by innovators working to make a meaningful difference in our struggle against climate change.
+The world of energy storage is an exciting and inspiring place, populated by innovators working to make a meaningful difference to our struggle against climate change.

 As always, funding remains one of the main obstacles to the development and deployment of these important technologies.
 And to the positive changes they could yield for our society.